-- Complete all required M.D. courses and requirements. - O USMLE-1 (no later than March): the SOM requires students continuing in the MD curriculum to complete USMLE-1 no later than February.
-MD/PhD students transitioning to the research curriculum may delay until March provided written approval from their Research Mentor is provided to the BSGP. - Be in good academic standing. - During the Summer semester of your Phase 1 curriculum: - o Complete required compliance and safety training prior to initiating lab rotations. - o BIOM 506 (1-2 Summer): Special Topics in Biomedical Research (lab rotations) 2 credits minimum (See "Laboratory Rotations" below) - Attend BSGP Orientation activities.
+- Complete all required M.D. courses and requirements. - USMLE-1: the SOM requires students continuing in the MD curriculum to complete USMLE-1 in May.
+Any delay in testing must be approved by the MD/PhD director in addition to OMSA. - Be in good academic standing. - No later than the Summer semester of your Phase 1 curriculum: - Complete required compliance and safety training prior to initiating lab rotations. - Complete at least 2 Laboratory Rotations - Attend BSGP Orientation activities (required).

-- During the Fall semester, enroll in the following: - o BIOM 501: Fundamentals for Graduate Research 1 credit - o BIOM 506 (1-2 Summer): Special Topics in Biomedical Research (lab rotations) additional lab rotations may be done if desired or necessary (2 total are required). - o BIOM 525: Cell and Molecular Basis of Disease (CMBD) Journal Club 2 credits total - o BIOM 527: Translational Science Journal Club 1 credit - During the Spring semester, enroll in the following: - o Selective (1 Spring) - BIOM 509: Principles of Neurobiology - BIOM 510: Physiology - BIOM 514: Immunobiology - BIOM 515: Cancer Biology - BIOM 522: Experimental Methods and Design - PHRM 576/580: Molecular and Cellular Pharmacology/General Toxicology - o BIOM 527: Translational Science Journal Club 1 credit - o BIOM 695: Research with Research Mentor variable hours to maintain half-time status - Identify a Research Mentor and secure a signed Mentor Agreement Form before March 15th.
-BSGP funding will terminate on May 31st each year and students who have not identified a Research Mentor by this time may not be allowed to continue in the program. - Note: Mentor Agreement Form documents the source(s) of funding for the student and must be signed by the student, Research Mentor and department chair prior to bring delivered to the BREP Office (See Forms, BREP web site). - Students failing to meet BSGP mileposts must petition the BSGP Steering Committee for continuation in the program.
+- Enroll in BIOM 527: Translational Science Journal Club in both Fall and Spring.
+You will continue to enroll in this course throughout your time in the program. - Identify a Research Mentor and secure a signed Mentor Agreement Form before July 15th.
+MD/PhD program funding will terminate on July 31st each year and students who have not identified a Research Mentor by this time may not be allowed to continue in the program. - Note: Mentor Agreement Form documents the source(s) of funding for the student and must be signed by the student, Research Mentor and department chair prior to bring delivered to the SOMREO (See Forms, SOMREO web site). https://hsc.unm.edu/medicine/education/reo/graduate/bsgp/bsgp-resources.html - Students failing to meet BSGP mileposts must petition the BSGP Steering Committee for continuation in the program.